 .
 The Wowza Streaming Engine User's Guide

-contains more comprehensive documentation about how to install and use the server.
+contains more comprehensive documentation about how to install and use the software.

-To use Wowza Streaming Engine for Amazon EC2, you must have an Amazon Web Services (AWS) account.
-Go to the Wowza on Amazon AWS webpage
+To use Wowza Streaming Engine for Amazon EC2, you must have an Amazon Web Services (AWS) account

-After you've created an Amazon AWS account, follow the instructions in the Wowza Streaming Engine for Amazon EC2 Quick Start Guide
+.
+After you've created your AWS account, follow the instructions in the Wowza Streaming Engine for Amazon EC2 Quick Start Guide

 to launch your first Wowza Streaming Engine for EC2 instance and stream a sample video.
 For more extensive deployment documentation, see the Wowza Streaming Engine for Amazon EC2 User's Guide

-You can now configure the applications in your Wowza Streaming Engine EC2 instance as HTTP caching origins to an Amazon CloudFront distribution for delivery of VOD and live streams using the Apple HTTP Live Streaming (HLS), Adobe HTTP Dynamic Streaming (HDS), Microsoft Smooth Streaming and MPEG-DASH streaming protocols.
-A CloudFront distribution is an HTTP caching infrastructure that enables you to distribute content using a worldwide network of edge locations that provide low latency and high data transfer speeds.
-CloudFront automatically routes the stream requests to the most optimal edge location so that the stream is delivered with the best possible performance.
+You can configure applications in your Wowza Streaming Engine EC2 instance as HTTP caching origins to an Amazon CloudFront distribution for delivery of on-demand and live streams using the Adobe HDS, Apple HLS, Microsoft Smooth Streaming, and MPEG-DASH streaming protocols.
+A CloudFront distribution is an HTTP caching infrastructure that enables you to distribute content using Amazon's worldwide network of edge locations that provide low latency and high data transfer speeds.
+CloudFront automatically routes requests for your streams to the edge location that can deliver the stream with the best possible performance.

-For information about how to update the streaming applications in your EC2 instances and attach them to a CloudFront distribution, see How to integrate your Wowza EC2 instance with CloudFront
+For information on how to create streaming applications in an EC2 instance and attach them to a CloudFront distribution, see How to integrate your Wowza EC2 instance with CloudFront

-If you've purchased a Wowza Streaming Engine software license, but haven't set up a Wowza Streaming Engine EC2 instance yet, see How to bring your Wowza Streaming Engine license to CloudFront live HTTP streaming
+If you've purchased a license for the Wowza Streaming Engine software, but haven't set up a Wowza Streaming Engine EC2 instance yet, see How to bring your Wowza Streaming Engine license to CloudFront live HTTP streaming

-to learn how to launch Wowza Streaming Engine Amazon Machine Images (AMIs) from Amazon Marketplace that are preconfigured to deliver live HTTP streams through a CloudFront distribution.
+to learn how to launch Wowza Streaming AMIs from AWS Marketplace that are pre-configured to deliver live HTTP streams through a CloudFront distribution.

-Wowza Media Systems supports Wowza Streaming Engine for Amazon EC2 just like the regular product.
-You can get free support either by visiting the Wowza Streaming Engine forums
+Wowza Media Systems supports Wowza Streaming Engine for Amazon EC2 just like the regular media server product.

 Amazon handles billing and payments, and software charges that appear on your monthly AWS billing statement

-licensing model.
 Wowza Media Systems has no insight into how the AWS billing system works.
-To address Amazon-related billing issues, you must Sign-in and Contact AWS Support
+To address Amazon-related billing issues, you must create a support case in the AWS Support Dashboard

 .
-For additional information about Amazon Web Services, see the AWS Support Center
+For more information about Amazon Web Services, see the AWS Support Center